 When do I arrive to pick my child up?

 Please make sure your child can be picked up at 11 a.m. on the last day of camp by his or her parents or legal guardians.
 Also, please remember to bring Photo Identification along with you.
 Pickup is at the Tabernacle at camp.
-Click here for Directions and to view the camp map.
+Click here for Google Map Directions.

 I can’t pick my child up on time the last day.
 What should I do?